arcAman07/SportsZen/README.md

 ## Challenges we ran into
 We faced multiple challenges while developing this project

-Integrating the smart contracts with the frontend
+- Integrating the smart contracts with the frontend
-AR view of the owned digital asser
+- AR view of the owned digital asset
-Setting up metamask
+- Setting up metamask
-Connecting metamask to localhost
+- Connecting metamask to localhost

 ## Features